 Have you ever visited a website with expectations about what you would find only to discover that site held none of the information you were looking for?
 That site might have had exactly what you’re interested in, but there was no clear path to find it.
 The site may have been organized in such a way that led you to believe it was about something other than what you were hoping to find.

-How long did you stay on that site?
+How long did you stay?
 Did you take any time to explore it or did you quickly conclude it wasn’t what you were looking for and left in search of another site?

 One of the most important decisions you make as a web designer is how to organize information.
 How information is organized on a single page and across your site greatly affects how people respond to your design and interact with it.
 When someone first visits your site they have very little knowledge about it.
 You need to let them know what your site is about quickly and effectively.